CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 ### GLSL

 GLSL is the shading language used by WebGL to run small graphics programs in parallel on the GPU.
-Under-the-hood, Cesium contains a library of GLSL identifiers and functions.
+Under-the-hood, CesiumJS contains a library of GLSL identifiers and functions.
 These are unit tested by writing a simple fragment shader that outputs white if the test passes.
 For example, here is an excerpt from [BuiltinFunctionsSpec.js](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Specs/Renderer/BuiltinFunctionsSpec.js);

 ```javascript
 var context;